Board of Directors

 - Selecting a financial institution to deposit funds through bid solicitations;

-- Entering contracts for appraisal functions, all for all expenditures, comply with the competitive bidding requirements established by law;
+- Entering contracts for appraisal functions, for all expenditures, comply with the competitive bidding requirements established by law;

 - Being a necessary party to lawsuits brought by property owners concerning appraisals;